UHKD: A Unified Framework for Heterogeneous Knowledge Distillation via Frequency-Domain Representations: Experiment

 Experiments are conducted on 12 heterogeneous teacher-student model pairs with different architectures on CIFAR-100, covering CNNs, ViTs, and MLPs.
 The detailed results are reported in Table~\ref{tab:cifar100}.

-The results observe that intermediate feature-based distillation methods generally perform poorly in the heterogeneous setting, achieving an average top-1 accuracy of only 69.72\%.
-This can be attributed to the fact that most existing methods are designed under the assumption of homogeneous architectures, and thus fail to account for the substantial representation gap between intermediate features of heterogeneous models.
-As a result, direct feature alignment may mislead the student model and degrade its performance.
-For example, under FitNet, distillation from ConvNeXt-T to Swin-P and from ConvNeXt-T to ResMLP-S12 achieves only 24.06\% and 45.47\% accuracy, respectively, showing significant drops.

-Response-based distillation methods, by contrast, naturally avoid the negative effects of architectural mismatch and therefore outperform feature-based ones, with an average top-1 accuracy of 72.79\%, bringing a 3.07\% improvement.
-However, DIST nearly fails in the heterogeneous scenario, for instance, distilling from Swin-T to ResMLP-S12 yields only 11.05\% accuracy.
-This failure can be explained by the intra-class relation transfer mechanism in DIST, which enforces the transfer of inter-class relationships and becomes problematic when heterogeneous models exhibit large discrepancies in feature distributions for the same class.
-This also accounts for the weaker performance of DIST compared to KD and DKD.
+Feature-based and response-based distillation methods perform poorly in heterogeneous settings.
+Feature-based approaches average only 69.72\% top-1 accuracy, and direct alignment may even mislead the student, as in FitNet where ConvNeXt-T to Swin-P and ConvNeXt-T to ResMLP-S12 yield only 24.06\% and 45.47\%.
+Response-based methods perform slightly better with 72.79\% on average, but still struggle.
+For instance, DIST collapses to 11.05\% when distilling from Swin-T to ResMLP-S12 due to unreliable intra-class relation transfer under large feature discrepancies.

-Heterogeneous distillation methods such as OFA and FBT achieve competitive results, with improvements of 4.85\% and 7.05\% in top-1 accuracy over response-based methods, respectively.
-Nevertheless, the exploitation of intermediate semantic information remains suboptimal.
-In contrast, the proposed UHKD directly aligns teacher and student intermediate features in the frequency domain, effectively bridging the semantic gap across architectures.
-As a result, UHKD achieves an average top-1 accuracy of 82.09\%, surpassing OFA and FBT by 4.45\% and 2.25\%, respectively, and consistently ranks first across almost all teacher-student pairs.
-For instance, MobileNetv2 students benefit from an improvement of up to 5.58\% over OFA (ViT-S to MobileNetv2), while ResMLP-S12 students gain 5.59\% compared to FBT (ConvNeXt-T to ResMLP-S12).
-These results demonstrate the effectiveness of UHKD across diverse heterogeneous architecture combinations and highlight its advantage over recent state-of-the-art baselines.
+Heterogeneous methods such as OFA and FBT achieve competitive results but still make suboptimal use of intermediate representations.
+UHKD aligns teacher and student features in the frequency domain, bridging this gap and reaching 82.09\% average top-1 accuracy, surpassing OFA and FBT by 4.45\% and 2.25\%.
+For example, MobileNetv2 students gain up to 5.58\% over OFA (ViT-S to MobileNetv2), while ResMLP-S12 improves by 5.59\% compared to FBT (ConvNeXt-T to ResMLP-S12).
+These results demonstrate the effectiveness of UHKD across diverse heterogeneous architectures over state-of-the-art baselines.